kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-1.md

 ##### Description
 The command `df.head()`returns the first 5 rows of the DataFrame by default, if no parameters are specified by the user.
-Using the parameter *n*, one can specify the number of rows, that get returned.
+Using the parameter *n*, one can specify the number of rows that get returned.
 Needless to say, rows returned will always start at the first index value and include the following *n-1* rows.

 ##### Example